OXDBXKXO/Solebot/README.md

 # Solebot

-This project has been realized as part of a selection process for an internship in sold-out.io, a start-up which aims to rebalance chances between fans of limited edition sneakers.
-Indeed, current market is dominated by expensive bots that offer unfair advantage to users, by allowing them to buy hundreds of pairs, as limited releases follow the "first come, first serve" rule.
+This project has been realized as part of the selection process for an internship in sold-out.io, a start-up which aims to rebalance chances between fans of limited edition sneakers.
+Indeed, current market is dominated by expensive bots that offer unfair advantage to their users, by allowing them to buy hundreds of pairs, as limited releases follow the "first come, first serve" rule.
+Sold-out provides a bot for everyone to use.

 # How to use the bot

-Both solebox.com and snipes.fr use anti-CSRF attack tokens, so you must get a valid pair of dwsid cookie and csrf_token.
+Both solebox.com and snipes.fr use anti-CSRF attack tokens, so you must get a valid pair of dwsid cookie / csrf_token.
-As both websites use saleforces commerce cloud for hosting, the same pair will work for both.
+As both websites use Saleforces.com's Commerce-Cloud for hosting, the same token will work for both website.

 ### Get valid csrf_token
 1) Reach login page of solebox.com or snipes.fr